syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-resize-columns-to-fit-in-a-page-while-exporting-to-PDF.md

 ---
 layout: post
-title: How to resize columns to fit in a page while exporting to PDF
+title: How to resize columns to fit in a page while exporting to PDF | WindowsForms | Syncfusion
 description: how to resize columns to fit in a page while exporting to pdf
 platform: WindowsForms
 control: GridGrouping